Chapter One – Transit

 She ran across East Street, jacket open, scarf and hair braided by the wind, calculating how much time she had to grab a latte and catch the train to get across town.
 She joined the jittery lines feigning movement with urgent calls, news updates and text messages, hurriedly cupping coffees and jumping back into the rush.

 Pressed against other commuters, Evie watched the doors suction open with a hydraulic cry to embrace and expel commuters en route.
 Faces stared forward, suppressing yawns with deep breaths, blinking impersonal glances, then down to screens printed with busy thumbs.

 Suddenly, the train strained against its hurling momentum, breaking in a screeching halt, then finally rocked to a moaning stop, fuming biting smoke.
 Bodies flung in slow motion toward the front and then back of the car like pendulums anchored to seats or poles to which they desperately clung.

 Campsite #6: She wanted to get away.
 She didn’t know how far she would go.

 Christian Themed Suspense Novel | 67,000 Words

-Jan Fallon is a graphic and web designer.
+Jan is a graphic and web designer.
 She published Marriage Recall, a self-help book written by her husband and counselor, Chuck Fallon, LPC.
-She also has an article published by Today’s Christian Woman: Sex Was My Last Priority – which is also available in My Library.
+She also has articles published by Today’s Christian Woman: Sex Was My Last Priority and Growthtrac: What a Good Marriage Can Do, which are also available in My Library.
 For info on graphic services, visit scriptart.com or send a note!